eea/eea.daviz/README.txt

 1. No desktop tools needed to make visualizations. all web based.
 2. Data input: easy copy and paste of data table from any webpage or excel sheet
+3. Data input from URL (CSV/TSV/JSON)
-3. Data input: drag-and-drop your data from CSV/TSV files, and we do the rest
+4. Data input: drag-and-drop your data from CSV/TSV files, and we do the rest
-4. Data input advanced: retrieve data from any SPARQL endpoint on the fly
+5. Data input advanced: retrieve data from any SPARQL endpoint on the fly
-5. Intuitive visualization editor to create interactive charts.
+6. Intuitive visualization editor to create interactive charts.
-6. Large amount of visualizations available: Area, Bar, Bubble, Candlestick, Column, Combo Chart, Gauge, Geo Intensity Maps, Line, Pie, Radar, Scatter, Stepped Area, Table, Tree Map, Motion Charts, Faceted search table, Faceted tiles, Faceted timeline, Faceted map and more...
+7. Large amount of visualizations available: Area, Bar, Bubble, Candlestick, Column, Combo Chart, Gauge, Geo Intensity Maps, Line, Pie, Radar, Scatter, Stepped Area, Table, Tree Map, Motion Charts, Faceted search table, Faceted tiles, Faceted timeline, Faceted map and more...
-7. Dashboard.
-Group charts into one dashboard.
+8. Dashboard.
+Group charts into one or more dashboards.
-8. Share any chart.
+9. Share any chart.
 Embeddable visualization in any webpage.
-9. Customizable chart options and colors
+10. Customizable chart options and colors
-10. Data table manipulation via drag and drop, preparing table for chart
+11. Data table manipulation via drag and drop, preparing table for chart
-11. Pivot table (Transpose), transform row values into columns
+12. Pivot table (Transpose), transform row values into columns
-12. Modular framework for extending it with more visualizations
+13. Modular framework for extending it with more visualizations
+14. Branding: add your own logo to each chart + QR code
-13. And much more...
+15. And much more...

 It is simple to use, needs no desktop application, everything is done